alienfast/gulp-pipeline/README.md

 gulp.registry(new RailsRegistry({}))
 ```

 This creates all the tasks you need, view them with `gulp --tasks`.
-Notable tasks (subject to name changes):
+Notable tasks:

 - `gulp` runs the `default` task which builds all assets for development
+- For development, you my want to
+  - run individual watches for speed such as `gulp css:watch js:watch images:watch`
-- `gulp default:watch` will watch all asset sources and run `default` - use this one while developing
+  - use the all-in-one `gulp default:watch` will watch all asset sources and run `default`
 - `gulp all` runs `default` then `digest` which is a full clean build with revisioned assets for production

 ### NPM ES2015 package sample